Shoshenq V: Attestations

-Death and succession
+Death and political fragmentation

 Shoshenq V died probably in 730 BC.
 Besides his father Pami, his family relationships are not entirely clear, but it is often assumed that his successor was Osorkon IV who also may have been his son.
 It is known that Osorkon's mother was queen Tadibast III; thus, she was possibly Shoshenq's queen.
 However, this reconstruction is complicated by the presence of the poorly known pharaoh Pedubast II who is sometimes placed as Shoshenq's successor.
+After Shoshenq V's death, the political fragmentation in the Delta region greatly accelerated as internal political struggles by local princes such as Tefnakht of Sais, Iuput II of Leontopolis and Nimlot of Hermopolis weakened and ended the 22nd Dynasty's control over Lower Egypt thereby creating a power vacuum since there was no local central power.
+This opened the way for Kushite intervention under Piye around 724 BC, as the squabbling local rulers failed to unify against the southern invasion by this Nubian king...and eventually, led to the creation of the Nubian Twenty-fifth Dynasty of Egypt under Piye's successor, Shebitku.